DataDog/helm-charts/charts/observability-pipelines-worker/README.md

   datadog/observability-pipelines-worker
 ```

-By default, this Chart creates Secrets for your Observability Pipelines API and Configuration keys.
+By default, this chart creates secrets for your Observability Pipelines API and configuration keys.
 However, you can use
 manually created secrets by setting the `datadog.apiKeyExistingSecret` and/or `datadog.appKeyExistingSecret` values
 (see [Creating a Secret](#create-and-provide-a-secret-that-contains-your-datadog-api-and-app-keys), below).